paulcooke/ga-sei-project-1-tetris-vanilla-javascript/README.md

 * Redraw the shape at the projected location by adding the 'active shape' class
 * Update the active shape location to the new location after the move
 * When a shape moves it also checks to see if any cell from the shape is in the last row of the grid or is above an existing occupied block.
 If so, the shape will settle and become an get the class 'occupied block' itself and the next shape will enter the board, becoming the new 'current active shape'
+* Once a shape has settled as an 'occupied block', there is also a check to see if any part of it is in the bottom row of the spawn area, which would trigger game over if true

 #### Rotation
 One of the more challenging aspects of this particular game.
 There are various ways to approach this, I decided to try and get as close as I could to the SRS system, including 'wall kicks'.